310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 {% endbubble %}
 {% bubble Kanata2 %}
-hmm, i see. but you didn’t have to copy after chiaki when it comes to that.
+hmm, i see. but you don’t have to copy after chiaki when it comes to that.

 {% endbubble %}
 {% bubble Chiaki surprised %}